-Non-revenue information to be provided in the EITI Report 2 Data collection, quality assurances and analysis to be undertaken by the MSG/others analysis to be undertaken by the Independent Administrator Legal framework and fiscal regime in accordance with EITI Requirement 2.1.
+Non-revenue information to be provided in the EITI Report 2 Data collection, quality assurances and analysis to be undertaken by the MSG/others Data collection, quality assurances and analysis to be undertaken by the IA Legal framework and fiscal regime in accordance with EITI Requirement 2.1.
 No work will be required from MSG, TWG, National Secretariat and others Summary of PNG's fiscal and taxation regime covering the mining, oil and gas sector and a general overview of the relevant laws and regulations governing these sectors.
-The Independent Administrator should include a description of the different types of contracts and licenses that govern the exploration and exploitation of oil, gas and minerals, and information on the roles and responsibilities of the relevant government agencies.
-The Independent Administrator will be required to liaise with the Departments of; Treasury, Petroleum and Energy, Mineral Policy and Geohazards Management, the IRC, MRA and other relevant entities in providing this description.
-Refer to the PNGEITI Reports (2013 - 2018) for reference, the Validation Report recommendations, especially the corrective measures that are being acted
+The IA should include a description of the different types of contracts and licenses that govern the exploration and exploitation of oil, gas and minerals, and information on the roles and responsibilities of the relevant government agencies.
+The IA will be required to liaise with the Departments of; Treasury, Petroleum and Energy, Mineral Policy and Geohazards Management, the IRC, MRA and other relevant entities in providing this description.
+Refer to the PNGEITI Reports (2013 - 2019) for reference, the Validation Report recommendations, especially the corrective measures that are being acted upon before the second validation.
+In addition, the IA should refer to the detailed gap analysis provided by the International Secretariat on what needs to be addressed through EITI Reporting and systematic disclosure.
+The documents are available at PNGEITI website: www.pngeiti.org.pg.
+Information about procedures and practice of allocating licenses in accordance with EITI Requirement 2.2.
+3 , and license holders in accordance with EITI Requirement 2.3.
+4 Technical Working Group, National Secretariat, MSG members and government entities are required to assist with respect to reviewing information collected by the IA to ensure these are factually correct and consistent The IA is expected to use the information in the scoping report and the PNGEITI financial years 2013 to 2019 Reports to address Requirements 2.2 and 2.3.
+Where such information gap exists, the IA is expected to consult with MRA, Environment and Conservation Protection Authority (CEPA) and DPE or the project consultants (JICA) to address the gaps or document actions being undertaken to meet these requirements.
+Where there is need for improvement, the IA should make recommendations to the MSG.
+Any information requested by the MSG on contracts in accordance with EITI Requirement 2.4 5 No work will be required from the TWG, National Secretariat, MSG and others The IA should assess the possibility of contract disclosure in this report and highlight impediments and options to address these impediments.
+In addition to the above, the report should cover a description of the government's policy on disclosure and what contracts are currently disclosed.
+Where disclosure practice deviates from legislative or government policy requirements concerning the disclosure of contracts and licenses, an explanation for the deviation should be provided.
+For mining companies, MRA is expected to work with the IA to disclosure project. work with the IA to disclose project agreements and contracts and, if not possible links should be provided in the report for public access to these contracts and agreements.